versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

 some **Backbone** to this and use **Backbone Forms** in the next episode!

 * Live JSFiddle: [VersionOne API: Barebones Editor Step 5: Putting it all together: The Barebones Editor!](http://jsfiddle.net/JoshGough/8fKLd/)
-* Live JSFiddle with CoffeeScript: [VersionOne API: Barebones Editor Step 5: Putting it all together: The Barebones Editor in CoffeeScript!](http://jsfiddle.net/JoshGough/sQ4Ya/)
+* For your curiosity, a live JSFiddle with CoffeeScript: [VersionOne API: Barebones Editor Step 5: Putting it all together: The Barebones Editor in CoffeeScript!](http://jsfiddle.net/JoshGough/sQ4Ya/)

 # Related Resources